African Cichlids, known for their colorful scales, warm and peaceful aura are popular among aquarium enthusiasts.

 The need for an aquarium in a brand-new place is one felt by many homeowners.
-Aquariums somehow add to the ambience if you desire the place to be a relaxing one.
-They also add colour as several of the fish insides have beautiful vibrant colours that people can’t get enough of.
+Aquariums somehow add to the ambiance if you desire the place to be a relaxing one.

 What are African Cichlids?

-Africa is known as the cradle of civilization with millions of different creatures walking on land and in the sea.
-The African cichlids are one such species that belong to the Cichlidae family and are well known for their colourful scales.
+Africa is known as the cradle of civilization, with millions of different creatures walking on land and in the sea.
+These fishes mainly come from the lakes in Eastern Africa: Lake Malawi, Lake Victoria, and Lake Tanganyika.

-There are 1500 variations in the species and each species is unique and as beautiful as the next.
-Although known as the African Cichlids, the cichlid family is also found around the South American coastline as well as in some parts of Asia.
-Some of their kind live in salt water while the rest occupy freshwater sources.
+There are 1500 variations in the species, and each species is unique and as beautiful as the next.
+Although native to Africa, the cichlid family is also found in the South American coastline as well as in some parts of Asia.
+Some of their kind live in saltwater while the rest occupy freshwater sources.

-Most of the Cichlids found in Africa are in the three great water sources.
-These include Lake Victoria, Lake Malawi and Lake Tanganyika.
-Lake Malawi is known to possess the most beautiful of their kind and many of the African Cichlids that belong in aquariums around the world come from this water source.
+Lake Malawi is known to possess the most beautiful of its kind.
+Many of the African Cichlids that belong in aquariums around the world come from this water source.

 Why Are They Popular?

 They can survive any amateur mistakes and can easily be transported over long distances.
 Fragile fish often die during travel resulting in a loss for their owner.
-Owning the African Cichlids means securing a sure bet which obviously raises its value.
+Owning the African Cichlids means securing a sure bet, which raises its value.

 How Much Do African Cichlids Cost?